 2.5 Subcontracting and Assignment

-2.5.2 Approval of the Customer to any subcontract will in no way relieve the Supplier of any of its obligations under the Purchase Order.
+2.5.2 Approval of the Customer to any subcontract will in no way relieve the Supplier of any of its particulars under the Purchase Order.

 2.6 Entire Agreement